Google Tag Manager

 Once you’ve deployed this tag, there are two ways you can verify a proper integration:

-- Using Google Tag Manager’s debug move, you should see the Braze Initialization Tag has been triggered on your configured pages or events.
+- Using Google Tag Manager’s debugging tool, you should see the Braze Initialization Tag has been triggered on your configured pages or events.

 - You should see network requests made to Braze, and the global